Arcadia-Science/notebook-pub-template/developer-docs/PUBLISHING_GUIDE.md

 1. Make the repository public

     In order for this pub to be open and reproducible, make the [repo public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
+Be sure it meets [our standards](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/standards--public-repos.md) for public-facing repos.

 1. Enable comments